Isse Ismail

-Isse Ahmed Ismail (Ciise Axmed Ismaaciil; born 8 March 1999) is a footballer who plays as a midfielder for Haninge.
+Isse Ahmed Ismail (Ciise Axmed Ismaaciil; born 8 March 1999) is a footballer who plays as a midfielder for IFK Stocksund.
 Born in Sweden, he represents the Somalia national team.

 Club career

 In 2017, Ismail began his career at IFK Osby, before signing for Superettan club IFK Värnamo in 2018.

 International career

 On 15 June 2021, Ismail made his debut for Somalia, in a 1–0 friendly loss against Djibouti.